 Dear Real Estate Adviser,

-To ask a question of the Real Estate Adviser, go to the "Ask the Experts" page, and select "Buying, selling a home" as the topic.
-Read more Real Estate Adviser columns and more stories about mortgages.
+To ask a question of the Real Estate Adviser, go to the "Ask the Experts" page and select "Buying, selling a home" as the topic.
+Read more Real Estate Adviser columns and more stories about real estate.